skillcadet/blog/_posts/2026-05-23-Adventures-in-AI.md

 [Base44](https://base44.com) came up in a search result for AI app generator.
 My 127 word prompt generated an app in about 5 minutes.
 The print output of the first result was scaled wrong, so I generated an update, which produced something that looks correct but still had some render defects.
 However, it was close enough for my purpose.
 I did make changes to the settings for three different paper versions before cutting the final pattern in plastic mesh.

 After hot-glueing the panels together, and then forming the joined cones, I then built-up the rest of the crown-hat solution, including the cross, in mesh.
-My initial intent of hot gluing paper to the mesh was an instant NO! due to nearly burning my fingers on the first attempt.
+My initial intent of hot-glueing paper to the mesh was an instant NO! due to nearly burning my fingers on the first attempt.
 I have low durability requirements for this one-time use costume (maybe I sell it after?).
 I'm nearly $16 into my $40 budget, which must include a cape and optional gloves.
 So I find wide masking tape that fits the color of the character close enough and cover the mesh in vertical strips.

 ![Screenshot of Base44 App](/assets/images/base44-kingerhat.png)